verobla/Shouting-Big-Data/README.md

 They are all in package "nl.utwente.bigdata.shouting".
 For more information about the programs check the comments.

 2) Pig Latin part

--You first need to make sure you have the FullPigTable or the PigTable (depending if you want to test on the whole data or just a small part) on the hadoop file system.
+You first need to make sure you have the FullPigTable or the PigTable (depending if you want to test on the whole data or just a small part) on the hadoop file system.
 For this, run the command:

 	hadoop fs -ls
 	(add the folder name if it's not in the main folder)